pnwairfire/pyairfire/README.md

     pip install -r requirements.txt

-#### The netcdf Package

-pyairfire requires the netcdf python package for generating single-point graphs from BlueSky ouput.
-Unfortunately, the ```netcdf``` package has in the past failed to install due to the following error:

-    TypeError: parse_requirements() missing 1 required keyword argument: 'session'

-This error is in pip.req.parse_requirements, which is not in pip's public API.
-So, netcdf isn't listed in pyairfire's requirements in setup.py.
-If you'd like to use the single-point graph functionaility (in pyairfire.bluesky.dispersionnc), you'll need to install netcdf package manually.

 ### Setup Environment

 To import pyairfire in development, you'll have to add the repo root directory